gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { ReactReduxContextValue } from 'react-redux';
 import { Reducer } from '@reduxjs/toolkit';
 import { RefObject } from 'react';
-import { RenderMode as RenderMode_2 } from '../../../types.js';
 import { SagaIterator } from 'redux-saga';
 import { ScreenSize } from '@gooddata/sdk-model';
 import { Selector } from '@reduxjs/toolkit';
-import { SetCatalogItemsPayload } from './catalogReducers.js';
-import { SetCatalogMeasuresAndFactsPayload } from './catalogReducers.js';
 import { SetStateAction } from 'react';
 import { ShareStatus } from '@gooddata/sdk-model';
 import { TypedUseSelectorHook } from 'react-redux';